SenseTecnic/wotkit-docs/source/api_v1/api_sensors.rst

 Deleting a Sensor
 ------------------
-Deleting a sensor is done by deleting the sensor resource.
+Deleting a sensor is done by deleting the sensor resource through a DELETE request.

 To delete a sensor owned by the current user: